-It is usually said that Gotland is a short journey far away.
-And it really is a special place - in the middle of the Baltic Sea.
-The nature is varied with white soft sandy beaches, impressive fields of rauk, steep cliffs, beautiful meadows, pebble beaches and windswept rocky forests that grow directly on the mountain top.
+It is often said that Gotland is a short journey far away, and it really is a special place - in the middle of the Baltic Sea.
+Nature is varied with white soft sandy beaches, impressive rauk fields, steep rocky shores, beautiful meadows, cobblestone beaches and windswept rocky forests that grow directly on the bedrock.

 The Gotland Trail extends around the whole of Gotland, from Fårö in the north to Hoburg in the south.
 The white gravel roads of Gotland lime shine in the sunshine, and the light is strong and intense like the Mediterranean.
 Even the entertainment life and all the cozy outdoor seating contribute to the continental feeling.
 As you cycle you will pass cozy cafes, farm shops, artisans, flea markets and lovely swimming areas.
 Everywhere there are also traces from the early Middle Ages, when the ring wall and Visby city center grew and the island's nearly hundred medieval churches were built.

 In the summer, several of the major roads are heavily congested.
 The signage is sometimes deficient, and we recommend that you have access to a good bike map.
 NEW!
 The Gotland Trail has partly been given a new route and therefore does not fully match the bicycle map.
 We will update on the site when we have more information available.

 Bicycles may be carried to the extent of space, however a maximum of two pieces per bus.
 Tandem or bicycle trailer not allowed.